Fall 2023 Semester

 Emily Palethorpe

-In Picture Book Play, noted children’s books will come alive each week, including The Mitten, An Old Ukrainian Folktale by Jan Brett, The Story about Ping by Marjorie Flack, The Little House by Virginia Lee Burton, Blueberries for Sal by Robert McCloskey, Corduroy by Don Freeman and The Biggest Story by Kevin DeYoung.
-We will explore the book’s characters, setting, plot, and themes through brief class discussions/narratives, simple dramatizations, and puppet shows.
-We will also have fun playing related board games, singing a song, or dancing a dance from the book’s setting.
-When time allows, the class will work on an art activity related to the story, including drawing, painting, print-making, cut-collage, and cardboard construct.
-Come join Picture Book Play, where children creatively engage in books!
+In Picture Book Play, noted children's books will come alive each week, including Corduroy by Don Freeman, The Little House by Virginia Lee Burton, and The Biggest Story by Kevin DeYoung.
+We will explore the book's characters, settings, plots and themes through brief class discussions/narratives, simple dramatizations, and puppet shows.
+We will also have fun playing related board games, singing a song, or dancing a dance from the book's setting.
+When time allows, the class will work on an art activity related to the story, including drawing, painting print-making, cut-collage, and cardboard construct.
+Come join Picture Book Play where children creatively engage in books.

 Ages: